By David Joel Miller.

 There is a phenomenal amount of material on the Internet about writing.
 When I first started writing, I read a lot of that material.
 I still read about writing now, though I am more selective about what I read these days.
 Some useful content is available for free.
-Some of the most prominent writing material functions as a funnel, telling you that if you follow their methods, you will become a successful writer.
+Some of the most prominent writing material functions like a funnel, telling you that if you follow their methods, you will become a successful writer.
 Some of these classes run into thousands of dollars.
 I can’t tell you which classes work and which don’t.
 But I would suggest that before you spend a lot of money on trainings, you need to get clear on your goals for writing.

 Becoming a best-selling author, making a lot of money, involves a lot of hard work and an enormous amount of luck.
 Like classes or camps on how to play basketball, you can learn a lot, improve your game, but no one can guarantee you will make it to the big leagues.

 Probably the best reason to write is to express yourself.
 If you have a story to tell or a point of view you would like to share, writing is an excellent way to express yourself.
 Writing can also be an excellent way to become clear about what you think and feel.
 Counselors often encourage their clients to write, commonly called journaling, as a way of clarifying their thoughts.

 Personally, one of the things I enjoy most in life is learning new things and then passing on what I have learned.
 Both teaching and writing are excellent ways to pass on the things that matter to you.
 Some writers do become famous, some make a lot of money, but both of those things are rare.
 If you’re planning to write for fame or money, there are other paths to your goal that are more likely to take you where you want to go.

 Here are some writing possibilities and why you might choose them.